Grammatical case: Evolution

 As languages evolve, case systems change.
 In early Ancient Greek, for example, the genitive and ablative cases of given names became combined, giving five cases, rather than the six retained in Latin.
 In modern Hindi, the cases have been reduced to three: a direct case (for subjects and direct objects) and oblique case, and a vocative case.
 In English, apart from the pronouns discussed above, case has vanished altogether except for the possessive/non-possessive dichotomy in nouns.

 The evolution of the treatment of case relationships can be circular.
 Postpositions can become unstressed and sound like they are an unstressed syllable of a neighboring word.
 A postposition can thus merge into the stem of a head noun, developing various forms depending on the phonological shape of the stem.
 Affixes are subject to various phonological processes such as assimilation, vowel centering to the schwa, phoneme loss, and fusion, and these processes can reduce or even eliminate the distinctions between cases.
 Languages can then compensate for the resulting loss of function by creating postpositions, thus coming full circle.

 Recent experiments in agent-based modeling have shown how case systems can emerge and evolve in a population of language users.
 The experiments demonstrate that language users may introduce new case markers to reduce the cognitive effort required for semantic interpretation, hence facilitating communication through language.
 Case markers then become generalized through analogical reasoning and reuse.

+Case in generative grammar

+In mainstream generative grammar, grammatical cases are often divided into structural and non-structural (other terms include 'inherent', 'lexical', 'quirky', etc.).
+Structural case is assigned to nominal arguments in specific clausal positions, while non-structural case is generally assigned according to the nominal's thematic role or selecting lexical item.
+All case features can be considered uninterpretable as they exist to regulate sentence structure rather than to contribute to meaning.
+There is significant debate on the status and assignment of non-structural case.

+Functional heads assign structural case to nominals in their c-command domain by Agree, where nominative case is assigned by finite T(ense) heads and accusative by little v heads.
+As case is assigned by Agree, regular constraints on Agree will apply to case assignment.
+Where T is not immediately dominated by a C head, it is considered defective as it does not assign case (nor does it have a full set of phi-features).
+Some argue that this is because T inherits its case features, as well as all other features, from the C dominating it.
+Similarly, Burzio's generalization states that v will only assign case if it is in a transitive construction; there is a correlation between the assignment of an agent theta role and the assignment of accusative case to a direct object.